OfqualGovUK/ofqual-standards-patterns/docs/patterns/how-to-maintain-key-vaults-IaC.md

 - These are located under the pipeline menu in Azure devops.
 - There must be a variable group for each key vault.
 - All values in a variable group must be marked as secret.
-- The format of a variable group name is ofq-{env}-{service}-{service-type}-vg. service type is api/app/fcn.
+- The format of a variable group name is ofq-{env}-{service}-{service-type}-vg, where service type is the shorthand for the type of service such as api, app or fcn.

 ## Environment Variable Configuration

-Each repo will have a Bicep folder, this folder will have for each environment (eg. dev/preprod/prod) a yaml file which gets processed by the bicep to create the deployed environment and sets up in part the environment variables.
-The environment variables are configured in 2 parts "secrets" where the secret is and "envVars" mapping the secret to an environment variable.
-So the yaml environment part basically says create these environment variables and either get the value from one of the a secret key vault or in the case of a plain environment value it can be entered directly.
+- Each repo will have a Bicep folder, containing folders for each environment (eg. dev/preprod/prod).
+- A yaml file which gets processed by the bicep to create the deployed environment and sets up in part the environment variables.
+- The environment variables are configured in 2 parts: "secrets" where the secret is, and "envVars" which map the secrets to an environment variable, either from a key vault or from a plain value.

-eg
+###eg
 ```yaml
 "envVars":
 { "value":